About Us |

 The Team |

-Our clinic volunteers are graduate students who have expertise in fields such as computer security, human-computer interaction, and computer programming.
+Our clinic volunteers are graduate students and professionals who have expertise in fields such as computer security, human-computer interaction, and computing for underserved communities.
 They receive special training on detecting technology-related abuse and working with people who have survived trauma.

 We provide our clinic services through a collaboration with the New York City Mayor's Office to End Domestic and Gender-Based Violence (ENDGBV) and The Anti-Violence Project (AVP).

 Get Involved |